achristen/Meteobike/readme.md

     $ cd Adafruit_Python_DHT
     $ sudo python setup.py install

-Turn off the Raspberry Pi Zero.
+Next, turn off the Raspberry Pi Zero.
 Disconnect the power cable from the Raspberry Pi Zero.
 Connect the DHT22 sensor physically using the pre-soldered wires, with the following color coding on the pins of the Raspberry Pi Zero:

 | DHT22 T/RH Sensor | Cable Color | Raspberry Pi Zero |
 | ------------------ | ----------- | ----------------- |